James-Chapman/cx-interview-questions/readme.md

 ### Don't spend to long

-There is no time-limit on this work, however want to respect your time.
+There is no time-limit on this work, however we want to respect your time.
 These questions are deliberately open-ended but have been designed to be achievable within 1-3 hours.
 Also, remember that since we will be reviewing your code, we don't have time to carefully review a very big submission.

 ### Include everything we need